LacledesLAN/gamesvr-minecraft-challenge1/README.md

 Minecraft world divided into multiple identical zones that are blocked off from each other.
 A build challenge is set and teams of 1 to 3 players gets assigned a zone.
 At the end each team's creation is judged.

 Each zone has goodies, supplies, and [Easter-eggs](https://en.wikipedia.org/wiki/Easter_egg_(media)) spread throughout to encourage exploration.
-All new players to the server spawn in a 'spawn jail' which they cannot escape.
-An admin must teleport them to the appropriate zone.
+All players new to the server spawn in a 'spawn jail' which they cannot escape - an admin must teleport them to the appropriate zone.

 ![alt text](https://raw.githubusercontent.com/LacledesLAN/gamesvr-minecraft-challenge1/master/.docs/OverheadMap.png "Overhead Map")